awaw/dnsproxy/README.md

   The dnsproxy daemon is a proxy for DNS queries.
 It forwards these queries to two previously configured nameservers: one for authoritative queries and another for recursive queries.
 The received answers are sent back to the client unchanged.
-No local caching is done.
+No local caching is done and only UDP queries are supported.

   Primary motivation for this project was the need to replace Bind servers with djbdns in an ISP environment.
-These servers get recursive queries from customers and authoritative queries from outside at the same IP address.
-Now it is possible to run dnscache and tinydns on the same machine with queries dispatched by dnsproxy.
+These servers got recursive queries from customers and authoritative queries from outside at the same IP address.
+Now it was possible to run dnscache and tinydns on the same machine with queries dispatched by dnsproxy.

   Other scenarios are firewalls where you want to proxy queries to the real